Pedro Albizu Campos

-Pedro Albizu Campos (September 12, 1891 – April 21, 1965) was a Puerto Rican attorney and politician, and the leading figure in the Puerto Rican independence movement.
-He was a polyglot, having spoke 6 languages.
-He graduated from Harvard Law School with the highest grade point average in his law class, an achievement that earned him the right to give the valedictorian speech at his graduation ceremony.
-However, animus towards his mixed racial heritage led to his professors delaying two of his final exams in order to keep Albizu Campos from graduating on time.
+Pedro Albizu Campos (June 29, 1893 – April 21, 1965) was a Puerto Rican attorney and politician, and a leading figure in the Puerto Rican independence movement.
+He was the president and spokesperson of the Nationalist Party of Puerto Rico from 1930 until his death.
+He led the nationalist revolts of October 1950 against the United States government in Puerto Rico.
+Albizu Campos spent a total of twenty-six years in prison at various times for his Puerto Rican independence activities.

+Campos graduated from Harvard Law School in 1921 with the highest grade point average in his law class, an achievement that earned him the right to give the valedictorian speech at his graduation ceremony.
+However, animus towards his African heritage led to his professors delaying two of his final exams in order to keep Albizu Campos from graduating on time.
 During his time at Harvard University he became involved in the Irish struggle for independence.

-Albizu Campos was the president and spokesperson of the Nationalist Party of Puerto Rico from 1930 until his death in 1965.
+A polyglot, he spoke six languages.
 Because of his oratorical skill, he was hailed as El Maestro (The Teacher).
-He was imprisoned twenty-six years for attempting to overthrow the United States government in Puerto Rico.

-In 1950, he planned and called for armed uprisings in several cities in Puerto Rico.
-Afterward he was convicted and imprisoned again.
+In 1924, Albizu Campos joined the Puerto Rican Nationalist Party and became its vice president.
+He was elected president of the party in 1930.
+In 1950, he planned armed uprisings in several cities in Puerto Rico.
+Afterward he was convicted and returned to prison.
 He died in 1965 shortly after his pardon and release from federal prison, some time after suffering a stroke.
 There is controversy over his medical treatment in prison.
+Albizu Campos had alleged that he was the subject of human radiation experiments in prison.